 EL NARANJO

-After closing her acclaimed restaurant in Oaxaca City, chef Iliana De la Vega and husband Ernesto Torrealba reopened El Naranjo in Austin in 2012, bringing the acclaimed traditional Oaxacan fare with modern touches that earned her the JBF Award for Best Chef - Texas in 2022.
-The kitchen makes tortillas from scratch from heirloom corn imported from Mexico, and uses the masa for antojitos like tlayudas and gorditas, too.
-The centerpiece of the menu, however, are her scratch-made moles, including a negro de Oaxaca which takes up to three days to make using at least 30 ingredients.
-The ample granite top bar is a convivial spot to enjoy signature cocktails, ice cold cerveza, and a good selection of wine and mezcales to pair with your dinner.
+After closing her acclaimed restaurant in Oaxaca City, chef Iliana De la Vega and her husband Ernesto Torrealba reopened El Naranjo in Austin in 2012, bringing the acclaimed traditional Oaxacan fare with modern touches that earned her the JBF Award for Best Chef - Texas in 2022.
+The kitchen makes tortillas from scratch from heirloom corn imported from Mexico and uses the masa for antojitos like tlayudas and gorditas, too.
+The centerpiece of the menu, however, is her scratch-made mole, including a negro de Oaxaca which takes up to three days to make using at least 30 ingredients.
+The ample granite top bar is a convivial spot to enjoy signature cocktails, ice-cold cerveza, and a good selection of wine and mezcales to pair with your dinner.

 DAI DUE